Call of Duty: Modern Warfare 3: Plot

-Meanwhile, Task Force 141 learns from MacMillan that the Somali warlord, Waraabe, is linked to chemical weapons.
-They raid his Bosaso compound, capturing and interrogating him.
-He reveals Viktor "Volk" Khristenko built the bombs and is in Paris.
-Price kills Waraabe and shares intelligence with Team Metal, who capture Volk with GIGN's help.
-Volk reveals Makarov's meeting in Prague.
-Price, Soap, and Yuri go in, with Price infiltrating the building while Soap and Yuri provide overwatch.
-Kamarov, a Russian ally and Price's close contact, is killed by Makarov, who calls Yuri "his friend."
-During the fight, Soap is wounded and dies after revealing Makarov's link to Yuri.
-An enraged Price interrogates Yuri at gunpoint, demanding to know his past with Makarov.
-Yuri explains that he met Makarov in Pripyat during Zakhaev's attempted assassination in 1996 and became disillusioned with the Ultranationalist cause after Makarov personally detonated the nuclear bomb in the Middle East in 2011.
-(Note: As depicted in Call of Duty 4: Modern Warfare (2007)) Yuri attempted to thwart the Moscow airport massacre (Note: As depicted in Call of Duty: Modern Warfare 2 (2009)) but was critically wounded by Makarov upon discovering his betrayal before being rescued by security forces.
-After learning this, Price begrudgingly continues to work with Yuri.
+Meanwhile, Task Force 141 learns from MacMillan that a Somali warlord, Waraabe, is linked to the chemical weapons.
+When they capture and interrogate him, he tells them that Makarov's bomb maker, Viktor "Volk" Khristenko, is located in Paris.
+Price executes Waarabe and passes the intel to Team Metal, who capture Volk with assistance from GIGN.
+Under interrogation, Volk claims that Makarov is meeting with his top advisors in Prague.
+Task Force 141 navigates through the city with Price infiltrating the meeting, assisted by Kamarov, his old ally, while Soap and Yuri provide overwatch.
+However, Kamarov is killed, and Soap is mortally wounded.
+Before dying of blood loss, Soap reveals to Price that Makarov knows Yuri.
+An enraged Price attacks Yuri and interrogates him at gunpoint.
+Yuri explains that he was an Ultranationalist and was present with Makarov in Pripyat during Zakhaev's attempted assassination in 1996.
+He became disillusioned with the Ultranationalist cause and turned against Makarov after witnessing him personally detonate the nuclear bomb in the Middle East in 2011.
+(Note: As depicted in Call of Duty 4: Modern Warfare (2007)) Yuri attempted to stop the airport massacre (Note: As depicted in Call of Duty: Modern Warfare 2 (2009)) but was discovered by Makarov, who shot him and left him for dead.
+After listening to him, Price begrudgingly continues to work with Yuri for the time being.

 Receiving further help from MacMillan, the two infiltrate Makarov's castle base in Czech Republic to acquire intel, learning that he has located Alena Vorshevsky in Berlin and intends to kidnap her.
 Price alerts Team Metal, but they fail to reach her before Makarov's men capture her.
-They track her and the President to a diamond mine in Siberia, launching a rescue operation with Task Force 141.
+They track her and the president to a diamond mine in Siberia, launching a rescue operation with Task Force 141.
 Team Metal sacrifices themselves to hold off Makarov's forces long enough for President Vorshevsky, Alena, and 141 to escape as the mine collapses on top of them.
 With the President safe and Makarov's machinations publicly revealed, relations between Russia and the U.S. normalize, 141 is cleared of their fugitive status, the war in Europe comes to an end, and Makarov goes into hiding.

 In January 2017, Nikolai, Price, and Yuri track Makarov to a hotel in Dubai.
-They corner Makarov on the rooftop.
-He gains the upper hand in the ensuing struggle and prepares to execute Price, but is distracted by Yuri, whom he kills.
-Price then wraps a steel cable around his neck before plunging Makarov through a skylight, hanging him.
+Price and Yuri storm the building, and they stop Makarov from escaping via a helicopter.
+Makarov gains the upper hand in the ensuing struggle and prepares to execute Price, but is wounded by Yuri, whom he kills.
+Price uses the opportunity to tackle Makarov and wrap a steel cable around his neck before plunging him through a skylight, hanging him.
 A victorious Price then lights a cigar as first responders approach the hotel.